 While these benefits will certainly be a godsend when you are recovering from your injury, they obviously do not fully compensate you.
 After all, workers’ compensation benefits only cover a portion – not 100 percent – of your lost wages and it does not cover certain damages such as pain and suffering.

 TIP: There is a chance that you may be entitled to additional compensation outside of the workers’ compensation system.
 If a third party contributed to your accident (e.g., a driver, an elevator company, a cleaning crew, etc.), you might be able to file a third party liability claim.
 Your attorney can review your case and determine if you qualify.

 Get Help Filing a Work Injury Claim in Savannah

-If you are in need of counsel for filing a workers’ compensation claim in Savannah, contact our team at the Bader Law Firm for a free consultation.
+If you are in need of counsel for filing a workers’ compensation claim in Savannah, contact our team at Bader Scott Injury Lawyers for a free consultation.
 Call us today at 678-562-5595 and see how we may be of service to you.